Aphanizomenon: Toxin production

 Aphanizomenon species may produce cyanotoxins including cylindrospermospin (CYN), lipopolysaccharides (LPS), anatoxin-a, saxitoxin and BMAA.
 Though not all Aphanizomenon produce cyanotoxins, many do.
 CYNs are a toxin that is especially toxic for the liver and kidney, thought to inhibit protein synthesis.
 LPSs are found in the cellular membrane of gram-negative bacterial cells and is released when the cellular membrane is degraded.
 The releasing of LPSs in animals can cause a severe immune response causing it to be very toxic for animals.
 Anatoxin-a is a type of anatoxin, it is normally released during algal blooms in lakes, causing exposure to animals around it.
-Anatoxin-a is toxic to the nerves in animals and is very lethal to humans with a lethal dose thought to be less than 5mg.
+Anatoxin-a is toxic to the nerves in animals and is very lethal to humans with a lethal dose thought to be less than 5 mg.
 Similarly to anatoxin-a, BMAAs are another type of neurotoxin that lingers inside animals for longer than anatoxin-a.
-It will keep affecting animals even after a algal bloom dies down.
+It will keep affecting animals even after an algal bloom dies down.
 Last, saxitoxins is yet another type of neurotoxin known to be released by a species of Aphanizomenon.
 It interrupts nerve transmissions to and from the brain, causing it to be very toxic.